Glastonbury Public Schools World Language

 About the Spanish Exchange

 Since 2004, we have conducted an exchange with Colegio Estudio, a school of approximately 1,800 students and 140 teachers located in Aravaca, Madrid.
 Since 2008, we have also conducted an exchange program with Colegio Arturo Soria, a school located in the heart of Madrid.
-Unfortunately, Colegio Arturo Soria is unable to participate for the 2023-2024 school year.
-We hope to return to this school in the near future.
-We will continue our exchange with Colegio Estudio, but the number student participants may be less than in past exchanges.
+Colegio Arturo Soria is a grade Pre-K -12 school with more than 1,000 students and 50 teachers .
+We will continue our exchange with Colegio Estudio and Colegio Arturo Soria this year.
 Student participants will be matched with a student in one of the two schools.
 Spanish students are hosted by Glastonbury students for two weeks in September.
 Glastonbury students stay with that same student in Madrid in the spring.

 Eligibility